-Step 2: Also enable OEM unlocking and Advanced reboot mode from Developer options.
+- Also, enable OEM unlocking and Advance reboot mode from Developer options.

-Step 4: Connect your Galaxy Note 8 to PC using standard USB cable.
+- Connect your Galaxy Note 8 to PC using a standard USB cable.

 adb reboot recovery

-As soon as you hit enter key, your Galaxy Note 8 will boot into Recovery mode.
+- As soon as you hit enter key, your phone will boot into Recovery mode.

 Method 3: Using Terminal Emulator (Requires ROOT)